camunda/camunda-docs/docs/components/concepts/encryption-at-rest.md

 ## Key rotation

-Camunda-managed software and hardware encryption keys are rotated annually with zero downtime to maintain a high level of security and compliance.
+Camunda-managed software and hardware encryption keys are rotated with zero downtime to maintain a high level of security and compliance.